 The Big Wasp Survey aims to use Citizen Science understand more about the different wasp species in the UK.
 The survey first ran in 2017.

-The 2024 collection periods were:
+The 2025 collection periods are:

 Pollinating insects play a vital role in our environment, ensuring that many of our crops and wild plants are able to set seed and produce fruit.
 We need to know how pollinator populations are changing, and with your help we are gathering data on a wide range of flower-visiting insects.